abdultalha0862/Full-Stack-Dev-Blogs/cmj6zye6x000002jsgfdsef6s.md

 Setting up **Zulip locally** is not a typical Django setup.

-After contributing to **Ghost**, I wanted to challenge myself with a **larger backend system** one that reflects real-world complexity.
+After contributing to **Ghost**, I wanted to challenge myself with a **larger backend system,** one that reflects real-world complexity.
 Zulip stood out because of its scale, architecture, and active open-source community.

 Zulip is built using: